|

 indigestion.
 The dried root can be chewed as well, and is

-probably preferable, and equally if not more effective.
+probably preferable, and equally if not more effective

 Calamus Root is

-recommended by Felter & Lloyd for "feebleness of the
+Felter & Lloyd for "feebleness of the

-digestive organs", and Cook for "purely atonic
+Cook for "purely atonic

+I've tasted), but as a bitter tonic.
 As a digestive bitter,

-Sweet Flag has the effect of stimulating appetite, telling
+Sweet Flag has the effect of stimulating appetite,

-the digestive tract to get ready for food.
-This makes it
+tell the digestive tract to get ready for food.

 Chewing Calamus can